 Patrons interested in receiving personal training services are encouraged to discuss complementary and paid options with a Campus Recreation staff member or seek opportunities outside of Campus Recreation facilities.

-– All users must wear appropriate workout attire and closed-toe, non-marking, athletic shoes.
+– All users must wear appropriate workout attire and shoes.

-– Sandals, boots, and heels are not permitted.
+– Sandals, boots, and heels are not permitted in activity areas.

-Additionally, the following are not permitted at the Fitness & Movement Clinic:
+Additionally, the following dress code applies at the Fitness & Movement Clinic (view FMC Dress Code examples):

 – Each patron is responsible for his/her locker and the belongings placed inside of it.